Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Constraint and flux gauge groups

 From this, we find on the one hand that the constraint gauge ideal $\fGo=\fN$ (Theorem \ref{thm:fGo}) is simply given by those sections of the induced adjoint bundle $\iota_{\pp\Sigma}^*\Ad P$ that vanish at the corner.
 On the other hand, the on- and off-shell flux gauge algebras coincide and are isomorphic to the algebra of gauge transformations intrinsically defined on the corner surface (this is a special case of a general result about $\fGredoff$, Theorem \ref{thm:corneralgd}):

 The Abelian case is more subtle.
-This is because, in this case, there exists a nontrivial stabilizer which affects the structure of the constraint surface (see Proposition \ref{prop:Gausslaw}).
+This is because, in this case, there exists a nontrivial stabiliser which affects the structure of the constraint set (see Proposition \ref{prop:Gausslaw}).
 Recall that in the Abelian case $\Ad P$ is a trivial vector bundle and $\fG \simeq C^\infty(\Sigma,\fg)$.
 Then, from the results of Section \ref{sec:runex-fluxannihilators},

-where both $\fNoff$ and $\fGredoff$ are as above, whereas for all Abelian gauge potential $A$ the stabilizer $\fG_A$ is isomorphic to the space of constant $\fg$-valued functions in $\fG\simeq C^\infty(\Sigma,\fg)$.
-Therefore, the on-shell flux gauge group is the quotient
+where both $\fNoff$ and $\fGredoff$ are as above, whereas for all Abelian gauge potential $A$ the stabiliser $\fG_A$ is isomorphic to the space of (locally) constant $\fg$-valued functions in $\fG\simeq C^\infty(\Sigma,\fg)$.
+Therefore, having assumed $\Sigma$ connected, the on-shell flux gauge group is the quotient

-where $b_0(\Sigma)$, the zero-th Betti number, is the number of connected components of $\Sigma$ and $\fg^{b_0(\Sigma)}$ is embedded in $\fGredoff$ as the algebra of $\fg$-valued functions on $\pp\Sigma$ which take the same value on the boundary of each connected component of $\Sigma$.
-For instance, if $G$ is Abelian and $\Sigma$ and $\pp\Sigma$ have one single connected component, then the on-shell flux gauge algebra $\fGred$ is (isomorphic to) the algebra of gauge transformations supported on the corner \emph{modulo} constant gauge transformations.
+where $\fg$ is embedded in $\fGredoff$ as the algebra of $\fg$-valued functions on $\pp\Sigma$ which take the same value on the boundary.
+For instance, if $G$ is Abelian and $\pp\Sigma$ has one single connected component, then the on-shell flux gauge algebra $\fGred$ is (isomorphic to) the algebra of gauge transformations supported on the corner \emph{modulo} constant gauge transformations.

-Concerning Assumption \ref{ass:groups} and the enlargeability of the flux annihilators and the respective quotients, we put forward the following remarks: